 People use search engines to find relevant content.
 Search engines provide the answers by scouring, understanding, and organising all content available on the internet — showing only the most relevant results to the searchers.
-All relevant content will show up in the Search Engine Results Page (SERP).
+All applicable content will show up on the Search Engine Results Page (SERP).

 - Crawl — to scour the internet for content like webpages, PDF files, videos, images, and more.

 - Index — to keep and organise all content crawled, and make it available once searched.

 - Rank — to offer the pieces of content that best answers the searcher’s query according to relevance.

 If search engines can’t find your site, your website won’t show up and rank in the SERP.

 To know how you can rank your website in search engines, refer to these guides:

 What Are Organic Search Results